k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: give rings/wands/artifacts in monsters inventory the same consideration as the player vs shock damage
 - Dragons have proper alignment
+- Fix: replace makeplural with s_suffix from recent commit